 Language groups work better than language families.
 “Families” derive languages, one from another.

-Why derive from Sanskrit, if Sanskrit might have been influenced?
+Why derive from Sanskrit, if there might have been influence on Sanskrit?

 Proto-languages are theoretical constructs.
 Taking the Russian and Polish words for children, to have a word form for precedent to both dziecko and riebienok, we would have to actually create or make up a “proto-word”.